Bringing New York's Local Election Information Online

 What information do voters & candidates need to know?

-The NYCCFB’s website has the responsibility of making all public information related to campaign and candidate financing, as well as information for candidates and potential candidates.
-So, to maintain its legitimacy as an agency, the number one priority was to make sure information was accessible and accurate.
-With a short timeline, we quickly conducted surveys and interviews to better understand the needs of real users and the agency.
-Combined with analysis of peer and related websites and an audit of the agency’s existing database and Drupal CMS, we then created a strategic brief to get everyone pulling in the same direction.
+The NYCCFB’s website has the awesome responsibility of ensuring the integrity in New York City’s elections by making available all public information available to the public, candidates, and public candidates related to campaign and candidate financing.
+With no time to spare until the mid-terms, we quickly conducted surveys and interviews to understand the needs of real users and the agency, performed market research, audited NYCCFB’s website and technical infrastructure, and created a strategic brief to get everyone pulling in the same direction.

-We're going to need a serious grid to structure all this information!
+We're going to need a grid worthy of NYC to structure all this information!

-The NYCCFB’s website is the most comprehensive database of its kind in New York State, and possibly the nation.
-So, when it came to the user experience, our focus was squarely on making sure content was easy to find and to read.
-Making such a vast volume and variety of election information available both about and to every candidate and potential candidate for office called for a robust content taxonomy, sophisticated grid system, and library of modular page templates to handle different types of content.
-Following an Agile UX design process, we developed a blueprint for a structured, focused, intuitive site that provides faster points of entry to NYCCFB’s wealth of content.
+The NYCCFB’s website is the most comprehensive database of its kind in New York, and possibly the nation.
+So, when it came to the user experience, our focus was squarely on ensuring that content was easy to find and to read.
+Supporting such a vast volume and variety of information available practically demanded a robust content taxonomy, sophisticated grid system, and library of modular page templates.
+Through an Agile UX design process, we developed a blueprint for a structured, focused, intuitive site that makes information more accessible by providing faster points of entry to NYCCFB’s wealth of content.

-NYCCFB’s existing website wasn’t much unlike many government agency sites.
-It had a lot of information people wanted access to, but the experience was dreary, visual cues were hard to come by, harming usability, and its legibility was suspect—especially on mobile.
-Working from our design system, we set a plan to reinvigorate the design of the NYCCFB so that it could invigorate New York City’s elections.
+NYCCFB’s existing website wasn’t much unlike many government agency sites—it had a lot of valuable information that people wanted access to, but the experience it created for them was dreary, legibility was poor, and usability was suspect—especially on mobile.
+With a design system in place, we got to work on designing a new NYCCFB experience that would invigorate New York City’s elections.

 Time for everyone to work together quickly in parallel path.

-NYCCFB’s website is managed internally by their IT team, meaning that on a rapid timeline, we needed to deliver design files that were would be easy for their developers to work with and ensure that what was produced was faithfully translated design intent.
-Through an Agile design process, we collaborated with NYCCFB’s developers through weekly sprints, rolling-out design templates, providing annotated mockups, a detailed style guide, and ongoing design QA to expedite production.
-The result was a fast-paced process that kept everyone on track for a launch in advance of November’s local elections.
+NYCCFB’s website is managed internally by their IT team, meaning that on a rapid timeline, we needed to deliver assets that were easy for their developers to work with and ensure that what was produced matched the vision established in static design comps.
+Through an Agile design process, we collaborated through weekly production sprints—rolling-out design templates, providing annotated mockups, and performing ongoing design QA testing.
+The result was a fast-paced process that kept everyone on track for the upcoming November elections.

 NYCCFB’s website changes what people expect from a government agency and promotes civic engagement by making it easy and enjoyable to shed light on campaign financing.